-There are plenty resources on forex methodology, strategy, psychology – you name it!
+There are plenty reviews and resources on forex methodology, strategy, psychology – you name it!
 However, when you just start trading, you often lack the confidence and, honestly, you just don’t quite believe in yourself yet and in the knowledge obtained so far.
 Even if you have back tested the facts, believing that they really work might take time.

 The doubt can cause you to close the trade too early because you are just too afraid of losing any profits.
 At times, the hesitation may play in your favor – the cautious trader usually doesn’t lose big chunks of cash.
 However, the cautiousness can be your enemy when forex market moves on without you after you have exit the trade.
 It’s always excruciating to see winner trades slipping through your fingers.